web1992/read/netty/netty-in-action-chapter-05.md

 `ByteBuf` Netty’s data container

-Netty’s API for data handling is exposed through two components—abstract class ByteBuf and interface ByteBufHolder.
+Netty’s API for data handling is exposed through two components abstract class ByteBuf and interface ByteBufHolder.

 These are some of the advantages of the ByteBuf API:

 - It’s extensible to user-defined buffer types.